dahuatechnologies/dahuatechnologies/README.md

 ---

-**A 3A visualization of an AI face as a learned manifold in latent space**
+**The 5 Axis visualization of an AI face as a learned manifold in latent space**

 ---